johnae/whynot/DEVELOPMENT.md

 When a new tool or library dependency is needed (not a rust one but something else), please add that dependency to the devenv.nix file.

+## Configuration Management

+Whynot Mail uses a unified configuration system with the following precedence:
+1. CLI arguments (highest priority)
+2. Environment variables (`WHYNOT_*` prefix)
+3. Configuration file (`~/.config/whynot/config.toml`)
+4. Built-in defaults (lowest priority)

+**Configuration Development Requirements:**

+- **Always update `config.example.toml`** when adding new configuration options
+- Add corresponding CLI arguments with `--option-name` format
+- Add environment variable support with `WHYNOT_OPTION_NAME` format
+- Update the `CliArgs` struct in `src/config.rs` with proper help text
+- Update configuration structs and merging logic as needed
+- Test all three configuration methods (CLI, env vars, config file) work correctly

+The example configuration file serves as both documentation and a template for users.
+It must be kept in sync with all available options.

 ## Code Quality

 Please follow clippy hints and suggestions.
 Run `devenv shell cargo clippy` regularly and address the warnings and suggestions it provides.
 Clippy helps ensure idiomatic Rust code and catches common mistakes.